 4. You don’t have an emergency fund.

 Around 40 percent of Americans struggle to afford a $400 emergency.
 Try to put yourself in a better position and start building a safety net.
-If possible, start with a $1,000 emergency fund and work your way up from there.
+If possible, start with a $1,000 emergency fund using a cash advance apps and work your way up from there.
 You never know when your car needs repairs or if you experience an unexpected medical emergency.

 5. You believe financial freedom is out of your reach.